THOUSANDS OF PEOPLE HAVE STOPPED SMOKING WITH OUR SUPPORT

 “I did recommend it to one of my cousins and he’s stopped completely.
 He’s quit for just over 6 months.
 He’s always thanking me for letting him know.”
 Stop ex-smoker

 Call us on 0116 454 4000 to talk to an advisor if you want more information.
-Stop is ecig-friendly and although we can’t supply ecigs, we can give the behavioural support that makes a BIG difference to success rates.
+Stop is ecigarette-friendly and in some circumstances can supply free ecig starter kits, as well as providing the behavioural support that makes a BIG difference to success rates.

 You may have thought about calling the Leicester Stop Smoking Service, but put it off because you didn’t know what would happen when you did.